 A middle-aged man sat at the desk.
-Though a touch of gray dashed his temples, he was still as robust as a horse.
+Though a touch of gray dashed his temples, he was robust as a horse.
 Rising to his feet, he scrutinized his guest.
+The man wasn’t any taller than Blackhawk, but his presence towered above him.
 “You are the youngest lieutenant I’ve ever met.
 How’d you manage that?”

 “Manage what, sir?”
 Blackhawk responded, taking the other’s measure.

 “Attain rank so quickly.
 You didn’t start in napkins, did you?”
 Taelor laughed.

 Blackhawk remained serious.
 “No, sir, simply determined to do my best.
 Still am.”